cultureandempire/cultureandempire.github.io/cande.md

 A full-spectrum attack, such as the FBI's takedown of Freedom Hosting in 2013, hits each of these three vulnerabilities.
 They arrested the server operator, and with his help, put code on the sites he hosted.
 This code attacked the users' web browsers, and exposed their IP addresses, and thus real identities, though the broadband providers.
 Finally they took down the server, killing all websites that ran on it.
 So much for the Deep Web.

 If the Web is not safe, and the Deep Web is not safe, what is?
 There is only one long term answer, and that is a new web that lives "off the grid", treating central websites and broadband connections with the full distrust they deserve.
-I'll propose a model for this, which I call the "Edge Web", in “Culture”.
+I'll propose a model for this, which I call the "Edge Web", in Culture &amp; Empire.

 ## The Dangerous Young Men